aws-samples/hpc-applications/README.md

 # HPC application best practices on AWS
 This repository contains HPC application best practices, specifically designed for, and optimized to run, on AWS.<br>
 In particular, these best practices take into account the peculiarity of AWS HPC-specific services and EC2 instances, in order to get the best out of them.<br>
-This repo is mainteined by AWS HPC Solution Architects, who will take care of updating and improving these best practices as AWS services evolve or new settings/tunings are discovered.
+This repo is maintained by AWS HPC Solution Architects, who will take care of updating and improving these best practices as AWS services evolve or new settings/tunings are discovered.
 This is **not intended** to be an AWS supported product or service, though.<br>

 ## HPC application Benchmarks
 In addition to application best practices, this repo will include some HPC application benchmarks.
 For all the included applications, we've run some benchmarks using public datasets.
 We'll publish our data and some charts to show the performance and scalability you should be aiming to achieve.